 Ron Fein is the Legal Director for Free Speech For People.
 Mr. Fein previously served as Assistant Regional Counsel in the United States Environmental Protection Agency’s New England office, where he received the EPA’s National Gold Medal for Exceptional Service, the National Notable Achievement Award, and several other awards.
 Mr. Fein supervised the office’s Clean Air Act practice and won several major cases, including a first-in-nation air quality permit for an offshore wind farm and a nationally recognized settlement requiring a power plant to virtually eliminate its use of a local river.
 Mr. Fein previously clerked for the Honorable Kermit Lipez of the United States Court of Appeals for the First Circuit and the Honorable Douglas Woodlock of the United States District Court for the District of Massachusetts.
 He has also worked as an independent consultant to non-profits, as deputy campaign manager of a congressional campaign, and in software development, for which he was awarded nine patents.
 Mr. Fein graduated Order of the Coif from Stanford Law School and summa cum laude from Harvard College.
 Back to top.

-Previously, Scott worked in private practice at the intersection of civil rights and education law, and worked to defend indigent clients and promote criminal justice reforms at the Ohio Public Defender.
-His work has been featured in the New York Times, The Atlantic, USA Today, and on National Public Radio, among other outlets, and has been published in American and international law journals.
-He sits on the board of the American Civil Liberties Union of the Nation’s Capital and on the board of the American Constitution Society D.C.
+Scott also worked in private practice at the intersection of civil rights and education law, and defended indigent clients and promoted criminal justice reforms at the Ohio Public Defender.
+He sits on the board of the American Civil Liberties Union of the Nation’s Capital, and is the president of the American Constitution Society D.C.
 Lawyer Chapter.
 Scott is a two-time graduate of Ohio State University, where he received a B.A. in Political Science and a J.D. from the Ohio State University Moritz College of Law.
 Back to top.

 Bri Holmes, Digital Media Strategist